-SIGNS Each healthcare provider licensed by one of the named Boards must post a sign regarding human trafficking in a conspicuous place accessible to employees by January 1, 2021.
+Each healthcare provider licensed by one of the named Boards must post a sign regarding human trafficking in a conspicuous place accessible to employees by January 1, 2021.
 The sign must be at least 11 x 15 inches and in at least 32-point type.
 The sign must contain statutorily required language and be posted in English and Spanish.
-The Department has also provided Mandarin translations of these signs for use in offices where those languages are spoken.
-The links below contain signs that meet the statutory requirements when printed at the Human Trafficking (English/Spanish) Human Trafficking (English/Spanish/Mandarin) Human Trafficking (English/Spanish/Creole)
+The Department has also provided Wandarin translations of these signs for contain size where these languages are spoken.
+The line below contains that meet the statutory requirements when printed at the listed size.

+Human Trafficking (English/Spanish/Mandarin)

+Human Trafficking (English/Spanish/Mendarin)

-FIND HELP Children and adults can be victims of human trafficking.
-"If you see something, say something."
-If you have information regarding suspected Human Trafficking of a child in Florida contact: Florida Abuse Hotline 1-800-96-ABUSE (1-800-962-2873).
-If you have information regarding suspected Human Trafficking of an adult anywhere in the United States or of a child outside of Florida please contact: National Human Trafficking Resource Center 1-888-373-7888.
-Text HELP to 233733 (BEFREE): To get help for victims and surviviors of human trafficking or to connect with local services.
+Children and adults can be victims of human trafficking.
+"If you see something, say something" If you have information regarding suspected Human Trafficking of a child in Florida contact: Florida Abuse Hotline

+1-800-96-ABUSE (1-800-962-2873).
+If you have information regarding suspected Human Trafficking of an adult anywhere in the United States or of a child outside of Florida please contact: National Human

+Trafficking Resource Center 1-888-373-7888.
+Text

+HELP to 233733 (BEFREE): Toget help for victims and surviviors of human trafficking or to connect with local services.
 Visit the National Human Trafficking Hotline online at: https://humantraffickinghotline.org.

-The practitioner and the dispenser are the same entity; · The prescription cannot be transmitted electronically under the most recently implemented version of the National Council for Prescription Drug Programs SCRIPT Standard: • The practitioner has been issued a waiver by the department, not to exceed 1 year, due to demonstrated economic hardship, technology limitations that are not reasonably within the control of the practitioner, or another exceptional circumstance demonstrated by the practitioners; • The practitioner reasonably determines that it would be impractical for the patient in question to obtain a medicinal drug prescribed by electronic prescription in a timely manner and such delay would adversely impact the patient's medical condition;

-- The practitioner is prescribing a drug under a research protocol; - The prescription is for a drug for which the federal Food and Drug Administration requires the prescription to contain elements that may not be included in electronic prescribing; - The prescription is issued to an individual receiving hospice care or who is a resident of a nursing home facility; or - The practitioner determines that it is in the best interest of the patient, or the patient determines that it is in his or her own best interest to compare prescription drug prices among area pharmacies.
-The practitioner must document such determination in the patient's medical record.